bjoern-janson/adaptive-metric-compiler/causal-mass.md

 It determines which environmental differences are worth allocating computational resources toward.

-Subsequent stages of the framework transform these weighted differences into
+Subsequent stages of the framework transform these weighted differences into:

 - salience,
 - computational allocation,